Haikukitty/hilltop-git/wp-content/plugins/search-filter-pro/README.txt

 * Fix - various WooCommerce issues relating to Variations - Woocommerce users' who use variations may need to rebuild S&F cache
 * Fix - correctly set the `sf-option-active` class on multi select items (this includes checkboxes)
 * Fix - properly escape some strings
-* Fix - destroy nuUiSlider (if it exists) before init, in case it has been init by another plugin (improved compatibility)
+* Fix - destroy noUiSlider (if it exists) before init, in case it has been init by another plugin (improved compatibility)
 * Fix - some issues with levels / nesting of hierarchical taxonomies
 * Fix - some issues with polylang and ajax requests
 * Fix - an issue with a number range field not resetting properly